con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	stabs kyis] em.; stobs kyi NyiGyu
 >> 	brgyas gang la] em.; rgyas gang la NyiGyu

-The dancer moving his many hundreds
+The dancer moving to and from his hundres
 Of lengthy arms while setting down his stride,
-The dancer who covers the whole of space
+The dancer covering the whole of space
-And fills it with Śrīmat’s one hundred arms,[^121-1] (121)
+And filling it with Śrīmat’s hundred arms,[^121-1] (121)

 [^121-1]: According to Vilāśavajra, Śrīmat refers to Padmanarteśvara, who is mentioned in verse 105.